End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Introduction

 In recent years, reconstruction methods based on deep learning have attracted a lot of interest in the community and demonstrated very promising results in public reconstruction challenges.
-For example, in the recent MRI reconstruction challenges \citep{fastmri2020, beauferris2020} deep learning methods have strongly outperformed the classical baselines.
-Generally speaking, any medical image reconstruction task can be viewed as an abstract inverse problem for a suitable forward operator, and different approaches have been proposed in the literature for solving such problems with deep learning \citep{schoenlieb2019}.
+For example, in the recent MRI reconstruction challenges\cite{fastmri2020, beauferris2020} deep learning methods have strongly outperformed the classical baselines.
+Generally speaking, any medical image reconstruction task can be viewed as an abstract inverse problem for a suitable forward operator, and different approaches have been proposed in the literature for solving such problems with deep learning\cite{schoenlieb2019}.
+One of the possible ways to apply deep learning to CT or CBCT reconstruction problems is to use a neural network as a learned post-processing operator for a classical reconstruction method such as filtered back-projection (FBP).
+This strategy was investigated in a number of publications\cite{unser2017}, where it has been demonstrated that such learned post-processing can increase the reconstruction quality.
+In a more recent work\cite{zhi2021} the authors propose a method for 4D CBCT reconstruction that applies a deep CNN to (gated) FBP reconstructions from phase-resolved projection data, showing image quality improvement over classical algorithms.
 We will only consider supervised reconstruction methods in this paper, but we would like to mention that unsupervised methods have also been developed.

-One of the possible ways to apply deep learning to CT or CBCT reconstruction problems is to use a neural network as a learned post-processing operator for a classical reconstruction method such as filtered back-projection (FBP).
-This strategy was investigated in a number of publications, e.g., \citep{unser2017}, where it has been demonstrated that such learned post-processing can increase the reconstruction quality.
-At the same time, the neural network in this case does not have direct access to the raw data, thus it can fail to recover from some of the artifacts introduced by the classical reconstruction algorithm.
+In Noise2Inverse approach\cite{hendriksen2020}, a form of self-supervision was used to denoise FBP reconstructions in two-dimensional tomography.
+In adversarial regularization approach\cite{lunz2018}, the authors proposed a learnable adversarial regularizer term, similar to a critic network in GANs, which is trained to distinguish input reconstructions obtained via classical methods from high quality ground truth reconstructions without the need for paired data.
+The adversarial regularizer is subsequently used to refine the input reconstructions via minimizing a combination of the data consistency loss and the adversarial regularizer loss with respect to the reconstruction tensor.
+For CBCT in particular, a hybrid statistical iterative CBCT reconstruction method\cite{chen2018} has been introduced which combined iterative CBCT reconstruction with a denoising/deblurring neural network trained separately on natural images.
+During inference, the algorithm performs iterations of a denoising/deblurring step followed by optimizing CBCT data consistency.